Route 66 Thru Arizona

 Route 66 slices horizontally through the State of Arizona exposing some of the best historic artifacts and Americana in the USA.
 This article explains what you’ll find along the original alignment or Route 66 through Arizona.
 The accompanying two videos will visually show you what you’ll find along this 385 mile-long stretch of the Mother Road in Arizona.
 Scroll down this article and you’ll also see several renderings of historic scenes by prolific Route 66 artist, Bob Waldmire.

 This article and the two videos below are designed for anyone planning on exploring the historic attractions along Route 66 through Arizona.
-Watch the videos to see what we saw and/or continue reading this article below to learn more about these places and our suggested touring route.
+Watch the videos to see what we saw and/or continue reading below to learn more about these places and our suggested touring route.

 Part 1: Lupton (New Mexico Border) to Flagstaff